RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Introduction

 \section{Introduction}

-Thanks to technological advancement in sensors and other hardware, a massive amount of time-series data can be collected, which can be used to analyze meaningful information \cite{batres2015deep, bauer2016arrow, iglesias2013analysis, hayrinen2008definition, tang2020joint}.
-However, incomplete time-series data often occur due to errors in a data collection process \cite{silva2012predicting}: such as sensor malfunction and human mistake.
-Incomplete data means partially lost data; thus, incomplete data is composed of parts of missing and existing values.
-One of the ways to analyze incomplete data is to fill in the missing values, so-called imputation.
+Due to technological advancements in sensors and other hardware, a massive amount of time-series data can be collected, which can be used to provide services in various environments such as IoT and autonomous driving \cite{batres2015deep, bauer2016arrow, iglesias2013analysis, hayrinen2008definition, tang2020joint}.
+However, data collection errors in time-series data often occur due to sensor malfunction and human mistakes \cite{silva2012predicting}.
+Incomplete data means partially lost data; thus, incomplete data comprises missing and observed values.
+One of the ways to deal with incomplete data is the imputation to fill in the missing values.